jfadev/jfa-whatsapp-chatbot/README.md

 ## Conversation Flow

-the conversation flow is an array of ordered reply objects.
+The conversation flow is an array of ordered reply objects.
 A reply necessarily needs the following properties:

 ### Send Simple Text